 Phillip Stackhouse, Attorney, has more than 20 years of experience representing members of the U.S. Armed Forces and civilian contractors under investigation for criminal offenses.
 In 2006, he retired as a Marine JAG officer and opened a law firm serving military members facing courts-martial or administrative separation hearings for a violation of UCMJ regulations.

 Commanders have a lot of power in the military system.
 It is not unusual for enlisted men and women or commissioned officers to feel compelled to admit guilt or involvement, when being questioned by their commanding officer.
 You may feel compelled to answer incriminating questions without fully intending to.
 Sometimes, coercion is so subtle that you may not even recognize it.
 Some common examples of coercion include:

 Greater Protections Than Civilians

-As a member of the military, you have many of the same constitutional protections of any citizen, but in some circumstances, service members have more protections under military law.
-When you are on a military installation, you do lose the right to refuse some searches and inspections, but when it comes to making a statement about a charge or allegation, have more protection from self-incrimination than your civilian counterparts.
+As a member of the military, you have many of the same constitutional protections as any citizen.
+In fact, in some circumstances, service members have more protections under military law.
+When you are on a military installation, you do lose the right to refuse some searches and inspections.
+But when it comes to making a statement about a charge or allegation, you have more protection from self-incrimination than your civilian counterparts.
 For example, you have the right to be read your Miranda Rights at the time of your questioning, whereas civilians need to hear them only if they are detained.
 If the person interviewing you did not read you these rights, your attorney may be able to have your statement thrown out.

 The Power Of Article 31